 Practice Areas

-Andrew’s practice covers a wide-range of litigation, arbitration and advice, in particular civil fraud, banking and finance, energy and natural resources and unjust enrichment.
-His recent cases include the first cyber-hacking claim in the English Courts (Lonestar Communications v Kaye), a US$5.5 billion fraud arbitration between two energy majors, the group claim against British American Tobacco (Milasi Josiya v BAT), the first Material Adverse Effect case arising from Covid (Travelport v WEX) and a series of Italian derivatives cases (including Deutsche Bank v Savona, Banco Lavoro v Catanzaro and Deutsche Bank v Busto Arsizio).
-His advocacy experience includes appearing as sole counsel in a 10-day Commercial Court fraud trial (Exxon Chemical Limited v Norbert Dentressangle) and for the individual director in a billion dollar energy fraud case (Afren v Oriental), as well as cross-examination of the cyber-security experts in Lonestar v Kaye.
+Andrew’s practice covers commercial litigation, arbitration and advice, in particular civil fraud, banking and finance, energy and unjust enrichment.
+His recent cases include acting for Glencore’s former CEO in a multi-billion dollar shareholder group claim, for Credit Suisse in claims related to the collapse of Greensill, the first cyber-hacking claim in the English Courts (Lonestar v Kaye), a US$5.5 billion fraud arbitration between two energy majors, the group claims against British American Tobacco (Milasi Josiya v BAT), the first Material Adverse Effect case arising from Covid (Travelport v WEX) and a series of Italian derivatives cases (including Deutsche Bank v Savona, Dexia v Brescia, and Deutsche Bank v Busto Arsizio).
+His advocacy experience includes appearing as sole counsel in a 10-day Commercial Court fraud trial (Exxon v Norbert Dentressangle) and oral advocacy and cross-examination of the cyber-security experts in Lonestar v Kaye.
 Andrew has a particular interest in unjust enrichment, which was the subject of his doctorate.
-He is the Consulting Editor of the Restitution title in Halsbury’s and the author of a leading text (Enrichment in the Law of Unjust Enrichment and Restitution, Oxford, Hart, 2012).
+He is the Consulting Editor of the Restitution title in Halsbury’s and the author of a leading text (Enrichment in the Law of Unjust Enrichment and Restitution, 2012).
 Andrew is called to the Bar in the state of New York and is able to advise on issues of New York law.

 Career